WhiskyDev/whiskydev.github.io/tickets.md

 title: Tickets
 ---

-Sorry friend, but it appears that you've gotten here to early.
+Sorry friend, but it appears that you've gotten here too early.

 This is where you will be able to go to get tickets, or at the very least, more details about the tickets, but so far, we have nothing to show you.